michizler/strataforge-prediction/README.md

 Developed as an applied analytics initiative for StrataForge Construction Materials Ltd by **Bright Uzosike**.

 *"Engineering Strength from the Ground Up"* — now backed by evidence.

+---

+## Disclaimer

+This is a make-believe company based on real problems and complaints of manufacturing and construction companies scraped from blog articles and journals.
+No intellectual property was harmed in recreating this project.
+Any similarities to an organization's intelligence is purely coincidental.